lorentzo/IntroductionToComputerGraphics/lectures/6_parametric_curves_surfaces/questions.md

 * Which is the most often used degree of Bezier curve for building composite curves (splines)?
 Why?
 * What is piecewise Bezier curve?
 How can smooth composite Bezier curve be constructed?
 * State the rule of positional and velocity continuity (C0 and C1)
+* State geometrical continuity rules and how they affect curve/surface
 * Which elements are needed for defining cubic Hermite interpolation curve?
 * Explain Kochanek-Bertels method (assume there is one tangent per control point).
 * Explain two parameters of Kochanek-Bertels method.
 Which is the special case of Kochanek-Bertels method when its parameters are set to 0?
 (Assume there is one tangent per control point).